 Roles and Responsibilities

-- The resident is expected to attend the AM Clinic at 9:00am, at which time patients expected in clinic are discussed
+- Attend AM Clinic at 9:00 AM, at which time patients expected in clinic are discussed

-- The resident will work with the Doctor-of-the-Day (DOD), Fellow-of-the-Day (Fellow), and Dr. Ruth Rudinsky to decide which patients will be seen as the clinic day unfolds.
+- Work with the Doctor-of-the-Day (DOD) and the Fellow-of-the-Day to decide which patients will be seen as the clinic day unfolds.
 In the absence of a Fellow, the Clinic APN will assist the resident with seeing patients

-- The resident will evaluate patients in clinic (either independently, or with a Fellow/APN) and report on clinical history and physical exam findings to the Attending physician (either the primary Attending in clinic that day or the DOD).
+- Evaluate patients in clinic and report on clinical history and physical exam findings to the Attending physician.
 The Attending physician will lead the resident through discussion of differential diagnoses, diagnostic procedures, and therapy decisions.
 The resident will accompany the Attending physician to evaluate the patient

-- As needed, the resident should accompany the Attending/Fellow/APN to review radiology or pathology findings for patients seen in clinic
+- Accompany the Attending/Fellow/APN to review radiology or pathology findings for patients seen in clinic

-- The resident will also assist in the evaluation and care of patients in the DTR, which is essentially viewed as an extension of the outpatient clinic.
+- Assist in the evaluation and care of patients in the DTR, which is essentially viewed as an extension of the outpatient clinic.
 In this regard, the resident will be offered the opportunities to observe or assist with procedures (lumbar puncture, bone marrow aspirate/biopsy, or intrathecal chemotherapy administration) in the DTR or in the procedure suite in Comer Radiology

 - Toward the end of each clinic day (typically at ~4PM, but depends on clinical activity of each day), the resident will meet with the DOD or Fellow to review patients or discuss clinical topics of interest